 Getting the right project team on board makes it easier to handle these and keep the project on track.

-You do this by allocating people to 3 key roles in the team – project leader, functional expert and project sponsor / stakeholder.
+You do this by assigning 3 key roles – project leader, functional expert and project sponsor / stakeholder.

-The project leader runs the project and is accountable for making sure the outcomes are delivered.
+The project leader runs the project and is accountable for delivering the outcomes.
 They must have the right authority, resources and people skills to run the project smoothly.

-Functional experts bring the right skills to do the tasks required.
-They have to manage their normal day to day workloads alongside the extra time requirement of being on the project team.
+Functional experts bring the skills to do the required tasks.
+They have to manage their normal day-to-day workloads alongside the extra time requirement of being on the project team.
 They have to work constructively with the other team members and support delivery of the project’s goal.

 Finally, most projects have a sponsor and stakeholders.
 The sponsor supports the project leader in decision-making and issue resolution as well as selling the project to the rest of the business.
 Stakeholders need to be involved in the project as the outcomes of the project affect them.
 However, this is usually only in a consultative or advisory role.
 They shouldn’t be allowed to disrupt or derail the project.

 Getting all the right people in these roles is how you deliver great projects with great results.